michaelmusty/.dotfiles/README.markdown

 Personal repository of dotfiles.
 This is for those settings that migrate well from machine to machine and that I consider safe to publish.
-You’re welcome to use them, and there's an attempt to keep my own personal data out of the files, but you’ll probably want to fork it to remove anything peculiar to my setup that I’ve left in here.
+You’re welcome to use them, and there’s an attempt to keep my own personal data out of the files, but you’ll probably want to fork it to remove anything peculiar to my setup that I’ve left in here.